Airfield Models - How To

 • Magnets and fixtures are rigid.
 They firmly secure and hold assemblies where I want them.

 • Magnets apply varying degrees of clamping force.
-I join magnets using their own power for more concentrated force or spread magnets for uniform pressure over a wide area.
+I can join magnets using their own power for concentrated force or spread them for uniform pressure over a wide area.

-• Magnets allow me to create accurate, stable and repeatable jigs on-the-fly.
+• Magnets allow me to create accurate, stable and repeatable jigs on-the-fly and that's what I love most about them.

 My magnetic building system is simple, fast and very user-friendly.
 It does what I want it to instead of fighting me each step of the way.